 Did you know those lines on the detergent cups actually mean something?
 Most people need way less detergent than they currently use.

 If you’re using a good detergent, you only need to fill it to the first line for a regular load.
 Crazy right?

 Not only are you wasting detergent, but too much of it causes your machine to work harder, rinsing the extra suds away.
 This means your energy consumption goes up, causing your electric and water bills to go up.

-So, make sure to check the back of the laundry detergent to see how much you really need to use when washing clothes.
+So, check the back of the laundry soap to see how much you actually need to use when washing clothes.

 Fabric softener is not only costly, but it is hard on your clothes.
-According to Clean Mama, a fabric softener coats the fibers of your clothing, causing buildup, making it harder to clean them.
+According to Clean Mama, a fabric softener coats the fibers of your clothing, causing buildup and making it harder to clean them.

-Instead of fabric softener, you can add 1/4 cup of vinegar to your wash; it will soften your clothes and keep your washing machine smelling fresh and clean.
+Instead of fabric softener, add 1/4 cup of white vinegar to your wash; it will soften your clothes and keep your washing machine smelling fresh and clean.

-And don’t fret, your clothing won’t smell of vinegar, the vinegar smell washes away, leaving your clothes smelling fresh…that’s it!
+And don’t worry, your clothing won’t smell like vinegar.
+The vinegar smell washes away, leaving your clothes smelling fresh…that’s it!